Consultancy & Casework

 Whether you contact us through the consultancy line or webchat service, we’ll support you to explore all practical options open to your client, and we will send you a confirmation of the advice we provide.

-All NHAS Consultancy Line cases are kept anonymous and will only be identified by a combination of the Agency reference number and the client’s date of birth/postcode.
+All NHAS Consultancy Line cases are kept anonymous and will only be identified by the case reference number.
 In order to maintain the anonymity of the cases, it is important to ensure that any documents you share with the Consultancy Line have the client’s details removed.

 We also have a specialist housing debt and welfare benefits advice service for local authorities, bureaux and member advice agencies to help clients struggling to pay their housing costs.